 A lawyer’s primary role is to represent clients.
 The lawyer takes your instructions and acts on your behalf.
 This gives you the time and peace of mind to focus on your health.

-Read on to learn what a Tampa accident and personal injury lawyer does for you and your interests.
+Read on to learn what an accident and personal injury lawyer does for you and your interests.

 The Role of the Lawyer